 Pushing brushes up from below proved impossible with the technology available, so children were expected to climb up inside the chimney, brushing and scraping the flue with hand-held brushes and metal scrapers.
 The underfed, stunted ones were preferred as better able to fit narrow, twisting flues.
 Feeding a child well and encouraging sturdy growth would soon make him useless.

 Faced with such confined spaces, many of the boys were reluctant to wriggle too far in case they got stuck.
 If that happened, the master sweep or his assistant would ‘encourage’ them upwards with pokes and prods.
 If they were too high to reach in this way, a small fire was lit in the fireplace beneath them to force them onwards.
-That’s where the saying “to light a fire under someone” is said to have originated.
 The boy’s job wasn’t complete until he had put his head out of the top of the chimney and come back down carrying a bag of soot.
 This was sold to farmers for use as a fertiliser.

 The master chimney sweep was supposed to teach such boys his trade and be responsible for their feeding, clothing, and housing.
 Some may have done, but the general treatment of ‘climbing boys’ as they were known was terrible.
 It was dangerous and filthy work and many suffered injuries and deformities as a result.
 Eye inflammation and respiratory illnesses were common, as was ‘chimney sweep’s cancer’ caused by irritation of the skin by coal tar soot.